Worker

 pidgey worker start --concurrency 50 --poll 1000

-Differences from dev:
+Differences from dev mode:

 • Longer default poll interval (1000ms vs 100ms)